nsmcnamara/bio226/README.md

 ## BIO226 - Project C
 ## *Miriam Binder, Simone McNamara*

-This GitHub repository contains our analysis pipeline, i.e. the shell scripts for the genomic analysis and R scripts for the downstream analysis and visualisation.
+This GitHub repository contains our analysis pipeline, i.e. the bash scripts for the genomic analysis and an R script for the downstream analysis and visualisation.